duclosydxx/PyMTarUI/README.md

-# PyMTarUI, a simply metar decoder made with Python and Tkinter
+# PyMTarUI, a simply metar decoder